 - Avoid outside contamination.
 Do weed seeds blow in through your back fence all year from an untended field?
 A small investment in a screen hedge now will save you untold aggravation later.
 Do you have local lawn care professionals mow your lawn?
 Make sure they hose off their equipment between jobs so your lawn does not host seeds from an unmanaged lawn three blocks over.

 - Pull sparingly, and if you do, patch afterwards.
 Pulling is not a good long-term fix.
 Many weeds can grow back from a fragment of taproot left behind.
 With creeping weeds, it is very hard to get the whole colony.
 In either case, pulling the weed often leaves a shallow pit full of loose soil.
 This is a perfect home for a new weed seed.
 If you are pulling weeds, just pull the top off.
 Healthy grass should crowd out that area, and sprinkle some grass seed in the vacant spot and care for it as you would any new seed.
 Let the plant you want, live in that spot.

-Lawnsavers is an award winning lawn care company in Ontario that can help with weed issues or any other pest that could be causing your lawn to look less than perfect.
-Contact us today if you are looking for help with your lawn.
+Lawnsavers is an award-winning lawn care company in Ontario.
+We have been serving Toronto and the GTA for over 30 years and we can help you with your weed issues or any other pest that could be causing your lawn to look less than perfect.
+Contact us today for your FREE estimate if you are looking for help with your lawn.